Revised January 6, 2021

 a.
 "Business Listing Data" means any dataset that includes a list of businesses and may include other associated business attributes.

 b.
 "Esri Content Package(s)" means a digital file containing ArcGIS Online basemap Data extracted from the ArcGIS Online basemap services.

 c.
 "Street Data" means Data that includes or depicts information about roads, streets, and related features.

 a.
 Unless otherwise authorized in writing, Customer may only use Data with the Products for which Esri has provided the Data.

 c.
 Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use with licensed ArcGIS Runtime applications and ArcGIS Desktop.
-Customer may not otherwise cache or download such Data.
+Customer may not otherwise scrape, download, or store Data.

 c.
 Business Listing Data.
 Unless authorized in writing, Customer may not use Business Listing Data for any direct marketing purposes, resale publication, or distribution to any third party as part of any mailing list, directory, classified advertising, or other compilation of information.

 d.
 Street Data.
 Customer may use Street Data for mapping, geocoding, routing, and transportation network analysis purposes.
 Unless otherwise authorized in writing, Customer may not use Street Data for